balaji1974/python-and-machinelearning/MachineLearning/README.md

 A model that produces no false negatives has a recall of 1.0.

 F1 score -> A combination of precision and recall.
 The closer to 1.0, the better.

-Receiver operating characteristic (ROC) curve & Area under the curve (AUC) -> The ROC curve is a plot comparing true positive and false positive rate.
+Receiver operating characteristic (ROC) curve and Area under the curve (AUC) -> The ROC curve is a plot comparing true positive and false positive rate.
 The AUC metric is the area under the ROC curve.
 A model whose predictions are 100% wrong has an AUC of 0.0, one whose predictions are 100% right has an AUC of 1.0.

 For regression problems (where you want to predict a number), you’ll want to minimise the difference between what your model predicts and what the actual value is.

 If you’re trying to predict the price a house will sell for, you’ll want your model to get as close as possible to the actual price.
 To do this, use MAE or RMSE.

 Mean absolute error (MAE) -> The average difference between your model's predictions and the actual numbers.

 Root mean square error (RMSE) -> The square root of the average of squared differences between your model's predictions and the actual numbers.

 Use RMSE if you want large errors to be more significant.
 Such as, predicting a house to be sold at $300,000 instead of $200,000 and being off by $100,000 is more than twice as bad as being off by $50,000.
 Or MAE if being off by $100,000 is twice as bad as being off by $50,000.

 Recommendation problems are harder to test in experimentation.
 One way to do so is to take a portion of your data and hide it away.
 When your model is built, use it to predict recommendations for the hidden data and see how it lines up.

 Let’s say you’re trying to recommend customers products on your online store.
 You have historical purchase data from 2010–2019.